Jhouse53/Basic_Onshape_CAD/README.md

 ## Fork

 ### Description
-This is the Fork we are going to use to hole the Wheel
+This is the Fork we are going to use to hole the Tire
 ### Evidence
 https://cvilleschools.onshape.com/documents/7a62ca804ca0644b1e5a7825/w/190a8fff59f3ce4f7d93e37b/e/7cfff0d4623b1917dd6c62d0
 ### Image